-The staff numbers in the various employment groups and the respective proportions of women are presented annually in both the programme budget and the annual report.
-The cascade model's quotas, which are to be updated annually, are used as the basis for human resource planning.
-These are made available to the institute management and the Equal Opportunities Officer by the personnel department.
+The staff numbers in the various employment groups and the respective proportions of women are presented annually in the programme budget, the public annual report, and in a general staff meeting.
+The cascade model's quotas, which are to be monitored annually, are used as the basis for human resource planning.
+These are made available to the institute management and the equal opportunities officers by the personnel department.